Icelandic phrases

 Icelandic Names

-Another unique part of the Icelandic language is our names.
+Another unique part of the Icelandic language is names.
 Icelandic names are distinctive, both in spelling and in formation, and may be easier to pronounce when you understand what they really mean.
 To form an Icelandic surname, it is traditional to take the name of your father and add a suffix of either “son” for a boy or “daughter” for a girl.
 For example, if a boy is born to a couple named Magnus and Anna, this boy’s surname would be “Magnusson”.
 If this same couple bore a daughter, her surname would be “Magnusdottir”, “dottir” meaning daughter in Icelandic.